Restored forests mitigate CO2 production

 The even-age growth from post clear cutting that we see today have created the conditions for the catastrophic fires raging annually.

 98% of California forestland (nearly 50% of which is privately owned) is recovering from clear-cut forestry, which is still legal on private lands and widely practiced.
 Much of that forestland is 3rd, 4th and 5th generation grow back from multiple clear cuts and is in deep need of tending in order to bring it to a state of health and fire resilience.

-Best-practices forest stewardship that thin overburdened stands of fire-fuel loads, that assists in genetic, age, and species diversity; watershed restoration; and natural succession (the gradual process by which ecosystems change and develop over time); is of our greatest hopes for long term environmentally based carbon sequestration throughout California.
+Best-practices forest stewardship that thin overburdened stands of fire-fuel loads, that assists in genetic, age, and species diversification; watershed restoration; and natural succession (the gradual process by which ecosystems change and develop over time); is one of our greatest hopes for long term environmentally based carbon sequestration throughout California.

-However, the FRG has identified real solutions to the ends of main-streamed best-practices stewardship by revitalizing a localized forest product industry sourced from forest improvement projects.
+However, the FRG has identified real solutions to the ends of main-streamed best-practices forest stewardship by revitalizing a localized forest product industry sourced only from forest improvement projects.